Kernel functions based on triplet comparisons: Our kernel functions

 and define our first proposed kernel function $k_1:\dataset\times\dataset\rightarrow\R$ by

-Note that the scaling factor in the definition of $\Phi_{k_1}$ in \eqref{definition_K1}, ensuring that the feature embedding lies on the unit sphere, is crucial whenever the number of similarity triplets in which an object appears as anchor object is not approximately constant over the different objects.
-Also note that we have to assume that every object in $\dataset$ appears at least once as an anchor object in a similarity triplet in $\mathcal{S}$.
-Otherwise, $\Phi_{k_1}$ would not be well-defined since we would encounter a denominator equaling zero.
+Note that the scaling factor in the definition of $\Phi_{k_1}$, ensuring that the feature embedding lies on the unit sphere, is crucial whenever the number of similarity triplets in which an object appears as anchor object is not approximately constant over the different objects.
+For ease of exposition we have assumed that every object in $\dataset$ appears at least once as an anchor object in a similarity triplet in $\mathcal{S}$.
+In the unlikely case that $x_a$ does not appear at least once as an anchor object, meaning that we do not have any information for ranking the objects in $\dataset$ with respect to their distance from $x_a$ at all, we simply set $\Phi_{k_1}(x_a)$ to zero (which is consistent with \eqref{definition_K1} under the convention ``0/0=0'').

-Our second kernel function is based on a similar idea, however, this time we do not consider $x_a$ and $x_b$ as anchor objects when measuring their similarity, but rather compare whether they rank similar with respect to their distances from the various other objects.
-Concretely, up to normalization, we would like to count the number of pairs of objects $(x_i,x_j)$ for which the distance comparisons
+\paragraph{Kernel function $\bm{k_2}$} Our second kernel function is based on a similar idea.
+Now we do not consider $x_a$ and $x_b$ as anchor objects when measuring their similarity, but compare whether they rank similarly with respect to their distances from the various other objects.
+Concretely, we would like to count the number of pairs of objects~$(x_i,x_j)$ for which the comparisons